raml-org/raml-spec/versions/raml-10/raml-10.md

     securedBy: [null, oauth_2_0]
 ```

-The **securedBy** attribute can also apply a list of security schemes to a resource.
-All resource methods, except those having their own securedBy attribute, can be authenticated by any of the specified security schemes.
-The value of the resources attribute overrides that of the root attribute.
+The **securedBy** node can also apply a list of security schemes to a resource.
+All resource methods, except those having their own securedBy node, can be authenticated by any of the specified security schemes.
+The value of the resources node overrides that of the root attribute.
 Security schemes applied to a resource MUST NOT incorporate nested resources; security schemes do not apply to existing nested resources.

 Applying a security scheme to a method overrides security schemes applied to the API and to resources having the method as a sibling.

-If the processing application supports custom properties, custom parameters can be provided to the security scheme at the moment of inclusion in a method.
+If the processing application supports custom nodes, custom parameters can be provided to the security scheme at the moment of inclusion in a method.

 The following example assigns a value to the parameter **scopes**: